-Recent Statements Issued by the Governmental Accounting Standards Board - GASB has issued Statement No. 91, Conduit Debt Obligations, which is effective for fiscal years beginning after December 15, 2022.
+Newly Adopted Statements Issued by the Governmental Accounting Standards Board - WVSOM implemented GASB Statement No. 91, Conduit Debt Obligations, which is effective for fiscal years beginning after December 15, 2021.
 The requirements of this Statement will improve financial reporting by eliminating the existing option for issuers to report conduit debt obligations as their own liabilities, thereby ending significant diversity in practice.
 The clarified definition will resolve stakeholders' uncertainty as to whether a given financing is, in fact, a conduit debt obligation.
 Requiring issuers to recognize liabilities associated with additional commitments extended by issuers and to recognize assets and deferred inflows of resources related to certain arrangements associated with conduit debt obligations also will eliminate diversity, thereby improving comparability in reporting by issuers.
 Revised disclosure requirements will provide financial statement users with better information regarding the commitments issuers extend and the likelihood that they will fulfill those commitments.
 That information will inform users of the potential impact of such commitments on the financial resources of issuers and help users assess issuers' roles in conduit debt obligations.
-WVSOM has not yet determined the effect that the adoption of GASB Statement No. 91 may have on its financial statements.
+The adoption of GASB Statement No. 91 did not have a significant impact on the financial statements.

-GASB has issued Statement No. 94, Public-Private and Public-Public Partnerships (PPPs) and Availability Payment Arrangements (APAs), which is effective for fiscal years beginning after June 15, 2022.
+WVSOM implemented GASB Statement No. 94, Public-Private and Public-Public Partnerships (PPPs) and Availability Payment Arrangements (APAs), which is effective for fiscal years beginning after June 15, 2022.
 The requirements of this Statement establish the definitions of PPPs and APAs and providing uniform guidance on accounting and financial reporting for transactions that meet those definitions, but are outside of the scope of Lease or Service Concession Arrangement Guidance.
 That uniform guidance will provide more relevant and reliable information for financial statement users and create greater consistency in practice.
 This Statement will require governments to report assets and liabilities related to PPPs consistently and disclose important information about PPP transactions.
 The required disclosures will allow users to understand the scale and important aspects of a government's PPPs and evaluate a government's future obligations and assets resulting from PPPs.
-WVSOM has not yet determined the effect that the adoption of GASB Statement No. 94 may have on its financial statements.
+The adoption of GASB Statement No. 94 did not have a significant impact on the financial statements.

-GASB has issued Statement No. 96, Subscription-Based Information Technology Arrangements (SBITA), which is effective for fiscal years beginning after June 15, 2022.
+WVSOM implemented GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITA), which is effective for fiscal years beginning after June 15, 2022.
 The requirements of this Statement establish a definition for SBITA, which is defined as a contract that conveys control of the right to use another party's (a SBITA vendor's) information technology (IT) software, alone or in combination with tangible capital assets (the underlying IT assets), as specified in the contract for a period of time in an exchange or exchange-like transaction.
 Generally, this Statement will require a government to recognize a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability.
 The Statement also establishes guidance for the treatment of costs related to SBITA activities other than subscription payments.
 Those activities are: Preliminary Project Stage, Initial Implementation Stage, and Operation and Additional Implementation Stage.
 This Statement also requires a government to disclose essential information about the arrangement such as the amount of the subscription asset, accumulated amortization, other payments not included in the measurement of a subscription liability, principal and interest requirements for the subscription liability.
-WVSOM has not yet determined the effect that the adoption of GASB Statement No. 96 may have on its financial statements.
+The adoption of GASB Statement No. 96 resulted in the recognition of a SBITA liability and an intangible right-of-use SBITA assets.
+See additional information in notes 15 and 16.